-Childhood nicknames can be mean, unflattering, and demeaning.
-Can they also be an indicator of your primary intuitive sense?
+Can childhood nicknames be an indicator of your primary intuitive sense?
+Childhood nicknames are often mean, unflattering, and demeaning.
 Are those names a gift in disguise?

-Childhood nicknames can in some cases seem devastating and defining, but may carry some grain of truth in them that describes a character trait or attribute still with you today.
+Childhood nicknames can in some cases seem devastating and defining.
+They may also carry some grain of truth that describes a character trait or attribute still with you today.

-I think many of you would prefer to have your childhood nicknames erased from memory, as they can be embarrassing and downright mean, but how do they connect with your primary intuitive sense?
+You might prefer to have your childhood nickname erased from memory, as they can be embarrassing.
+However, do they connect with your primary intuitive sense?

 Old “Eagle Ears”

 Over Easter my family went home to visit with my parents.
 At one point the conversation started to turn to something that happened when I was younger.
 I forget what we were talking about, but the term “eagle ears” came up in the conversation.
 It has been a long time since I heard my Mom use that phrase, but it struck a chord with me.